PieterHamelynck/Q2_2025/Practical_exam_preparation/preparation_checklist.md

 #### XAI with SHAP
 - [ ] I can explain model predictions using SHAP values
-- [ ] I can create visualizations to interpret model results using SHAP plots (e.g. summary plot, dependence plot, force plot, waterfall plot)
+- [ ] I can create visualizations to interpret model results using SHAP plots (e.g. summary plot, dependence plot, waterfall plot, etc.)
 - [ ] I can interpret feature importance and interactions using SHAP
+- [ ] I am familiar with the key ideas discussed in class regarding explainability methods beyond SHAP (no coding), as well as the core principles of responsible AI.